 |Account Type||Why you may want it|

-|Checking||You want to be able to access your money at any time and are OK with earning minimal to no interest.|
+|Checking||You want access to your money at any time and are OK with earning minimal to no interest.|

 |Savings||You don’t need access to your money often and would like to leave it in a secure account that earns some interest.|

-|Money market||You want a mix between a checking and savings account and only need occasional access to your money every month.|
+|Money market||You want a mix between a checking and savings account and only need occasional access to your money.|

-|Certificate of deposit||You want to invest your money for a specified amount of time to earn a fixed rate.|
+|Certificate of deposit||You want to invest money that doesn’t need to be accessed for a specified amount of time and earn a fixed rate.|